AveryLor/MyLeetCode_Solutions/leetCodeEasy/9.PalindromeNumber/README.md

 9. Palindrome Number

-Solved
-Easy
-Topics
-Companies
-Hint
-Given an integer x, return true if x is a palindrome
-, and false otherwise.
+Given an integer x, return true if x is a palindrome, and false otherwise.

 Example 1: